jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

     scott@octo:~/bbb/meta-bbb/scripts$ ./copy_rootfs.sh sdb qt5 bbb

+The copy_rootfs.sh script will take longer to run and depends a lot on the quality of your SD card.

 The copy scripts will **NOT** unmount partitions automatically.
 If an SD card partition is already mounted, the script will complain and abort.
 This is for safety, mine mostly, since I run these scripts many times a day on different machines and the SD cards show up in different places.

 Here's a realistic example session where I want to copy already built images to a second SD card that I just inserted.